lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/physical_abridged.md

   * not able to detect when collisions occur (network cards just transmitting via voltage changes on the shared medium)
     * not digital signal: instead an analog signal which can transmit binary data

-`Layer 1 Takeaways from Scenario: how devices ACTUALLY communicate at a physical level`
+`Layer 1 Scenario Takeaways: how devices ACTUALLY communicate at a physical level`
 * doesn't have any capability beyond the specifications it defines
   * all devices will use specifications in order to transmit onto & receive from the shared medium
 * network has 1 broadcast domain & 1 collision domain (ie hub retransmits everything, including collisions)